zisyang/FirstClassConnect/README.md

 $ sudo npm install -g grunt-cli
 ```

-## Downloading MEAN.JS
-There are several ways you can get the MEAN.JS boilerplate:

-### Yo Generator
-The recommended way would be to use the [Official Yo Generator](http://meanjs.org/generator.html) which will generate the latest stable copy of the MEAN.JS boilerplate and supplies multiple sub-generators to ease your daily development cycles.

 ## Quick Install
 Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop you MEAN application.